Changissnz/selfinterest/README.md

 all reasons questionable, which then explains why all relevant democratic nations, since time immemorial, depend on institutions to thrive in the co-existences of subjective interpretation of democracy in partial practice, and ironically, why institutions of any nation, democratic or not, cannot blindly guarantee liberation.
-There are fixtures and norms, and human activity cannot be "business as usual" when liberation leaves behind it null voids that make their societies cave in from the change.
+There are fixtures. these norms, and human activity cannot be "business as usual" when liberation leaves behind it null voids that make their societies cave in from the change.